-Modifications to existing oil, gas, and geothermal facility pump and piping configurations (including, but not limited to, , manifolds, metering systems, and other instrumentation on such configurations conveying materials such as air, brine, carbon dioxide, geothermal system fluids, hydrogen gas, natural gas, nitrogen gas, oil, produced water, steam, and water).
-Covered modifications that would not have the potential to cause significant changes to design process flow rates or affect-permitted air emissions.
+Modifications to existing pump and piping configurations (including, but not limited to, manifolds, metering systems, and other instrumentation on such configurations conveying materials such as air, brine, carbon dioxide, geothermal system fluids, hydrogen gas, natural gas, nitrogen gas, oil, produced water, steam, and water).
+Covered modifications would not have the potential to cause significant changes to design process flow rates or permitted air emissions.